samyuktha-gorapalli/campus-marketplace/README.md

 ## Future Features

-- Search and filter listings by category and price
 - Delete and edit your own listings
 - Price estimator using machine learning
 - Email notifications for new messages